rbaltrusch/batest/README.md

 ## How to use

-Batest ships with an *assert.bat* script (located in the same folder as *batest.bat*), which should be used in the test files you define.
+Batest ships with an [assert](https://github.com/rbaltrusch/batest/tree/master/README.md/#assertions) statement (located in the same folder as *batest.bat*), which should be used in the test files you define.
 Information on the functionality provided with the *assert* statement can be found [here](https://github.com/rbaltrusch/batest/wiki/assert).

 To test the current folder with batest, simply run one of the following from the command line:
 ```batch